 One of the most critical parts of business insurance is property coverage.
 The business insurance protection is essential in covering either your building or the contents inside.
 Business coverage is crucial if you operate a storefront or rent or own the building in which you conduct your business.

 A. Buildings coverage includes buildings and related structures that you have listed on your business insurance policy, including:

 - Permanently installed fixtures, machinery, and equipment

 - Outdoor fixtures and signs

 - property used for maintenance of premises such as outdoor furniture, floor coverings, and appliances.

 B. Business Personal Property coverage covers property located in or on the buildings named on the policy or within 100 feet of the location this coverage can also include property that you own or lease that you use for business purposes.
 Coverage provides for improvements and betterments made by you for your business and property of others in the care, custody, and control of the insured.
-This would be equipment that you lease to use for your business.
+Personal property would also include equipment that you lease to use for your business.

-- The leased property which the business is contractually responsible for.
+- The leased property in which the business is contractually responsible.